jbellsey/redux-model-utils/README.md

     selectors,  // object; see below

     // either:
-    reducer,    // your reducer function
-    actions,    // object; lists available action-creators
+    actionMap,  // a bundle that unpacks to your action creators and atomic reducers initialState,

     // or:
-    actionMap,  // a bundle that unpacks to your action creators and reducers initialState,
+    reducer,    // your master reducer function (for all actions) actions,    // list of action-creators

     //--- optional properties

     options     // object; options for model creation }

-// before exporting your model, run it through this munger. see below. module.exports = reduxUtils.modelBuilder(model);
+// before exporting your model, run it through this munger. see below. module.exports = reduxModelUtils.modelBuilder(model);
 ```

 You must provide a `name` for your model, which must be globally unique, but